You are rooted in wisdom, strength, and following your own unique path. Let’s access what you need together.

 Like you, my clients are sensitive, creative, self-aware, and empathic folks who work hard to show up well in all areas of their lives.
 But the toll it takes is getting to be too much.
 When clients first come to see me, they often feel like their own worst enemy, constantly doubting and criticizing themselves.
 No matter how hard they work or how much they accomplish, it never feels like enough.
 They often feel deeply exhausted or burnt out and may notice an increase in sensitivity or irritability, numbness, trouble remembering and thinking clearly, or a reduced ability to complete basic self-care and/or daily tasks.

-Deep down, they know that no amount of outward success or praise will make them feel whole and worthy, but they have a hard time imagining what could help them to get there.
+Deep down, they know that no amount of outward success or approval from others will make them feel whole and worthy, but they have a hard time imagining what could help them to get there.
 Despite their self-awareness, my clients also feel an inner disconnect, as if there are parts of themselves they don’t fully know or understand.
 They long to feel more connected, but they also fear what might be uncovered if they explore those parts more deeply.
-Some also come to therapy with a sense that past events and relationships are impacting them in the present, leading to feelings of being broken, defective, on-edge, alone, or unlovable.
+Some also come to therapy with a sense that past experiences and relationships are impacting them in the present, leading to feelings of being broken, defective, on-edge, alone, or unlovable.

 More than anything, my clients want to trust themselves, feel more confident and less overwhelmed, and be better able to manage painful feelings when they come up.